rostro36/openfold/README.md

 ![header ](imgs/of_banner.png)
 _Figure: Comparison of OpenFold and AlphaFold2 predictions to the experimental structure of PDB 7KDX, chain B._

+# Changed openfold/model/model.py, multimers still shuffle how they want.
+Tested with 7nlj and 5zng.
 # OpenFold

 A faithful but trainable PyTorch reproduction of DeepMind's